peteroupc/peteroupc.github.io/random.md

 To reduce the chance of correlated random numbers or identical random number sequences, an application is encouraged to create&mdash;
 - one thread-safe instance of an RNG for the entire application to use, or
-- one instance of an RNG for each thread of the application, where each instance is independently initialized and stored in thread-local storage.
+- one instance of an RNG for each thread of the application, where each instance is independently initialized and is accessible to only one thread (such as with thread-local storage).

 An application that generates random numbers in parallel can also do one or both of&mdash;